 Type of injury and affected areas of the body

 How the accident occurred

 Any medical treatment you have received

 When you’ve been injured in a work setting in Norwalk, IA, it’s very important to notify your employer of your injury or symptoms.
-Notice must be given within 90 days after the “occurrence of the injury”, a date which can sometimes be difficult to determine (such as for chronic conditions that develop gradually).
-This is when a documentation is very handy.
-A doctor’s note, or documentation of notifying your employer will beneficial in your case.
-If 90 days has gone by since an injury, your claim can be denied if the workers’ comp insurer determines that you failed to give timely notice.
+The notice must be given within 90 days after the “occurrence of the injury”, a date which can sometimes be difficult to determine (such as for chronic conditions that develop gradually).
+This is when documentation is very handy.
+A doctor’s note or documentation notifying your employer will benefit your case.
+If 90 days have gone by since an injury, your claim can be denied if the workers’ comp insurer determines that you failed to give timely notice.
 That is why you should notify your employer as soon as possible if you suffer an injury at work or suspect you may have a work-related condition.
 Even if your employer denies your injury because you didn’t report it soon enough, they may not be correct according to the law.
-If your injury claim is denied, it is beneficial to talk with a workers compensation attorney for a free consultation as soon as possible.
+If your injury claim is denied, it is beneficial to talk with a worker’s compensation attorney for a free consultation as soon as possible.

-2. Contact a workers’ compensation attorney near Norwalk
+2. Contact a work comp Iowa attorney near Norwalk.